al6x/vfs/readme.md

 - same API for different storages (Local FS, SSH, Hadoop, or any other , ...).
 - should work **simultaneously with different storages**.
 - small codebase, easy to extend and understand.
-- simple driver implementation, easy to add new storage types.
+- driver implementation should be simple, is should be easy to create new drivers.

-## Examples:
+## Example:

 ``` ruby
 require 'vfs'